curl/curl/docs/INTERNALS.md

   to work with.

   `->scheme` is the URL scheme name, usually spelled out in uppercase.
-That's "HTTP" or "FTP" etc. SSL versions of the protcol need its own `Curl_handler` setup so HTTPS separate from HTTP.
+That's "HTTP" or "FTP" etc. SSL versions of the protocol need its own `Curl_handler` setup so HTTPS separate from HTTP.

   `->setup_connection` is called to allow the protocol code to allocate